DoD-Platform-One/gitlab/chart/doc/charts/nginx/index.md

 This chart provides two services: `nginx` and `nginx-default-backend`, which are `nginx-ingress-controller` and `defaultbackend` from the [Google Container Registry](https://gcr.io/google_containers).

+NOTE:
+Our [fork](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/charts/nginx-ingress) of the NGINX chart was pulled from [GitHub](https://github.com/kubernetes/ingress-nginx).
+See [Our NGINX fork](fork.md) for details on what was modified in our fork.

 ## Configuring NGINX

 See [NGINX chart documentation](https://gitlab.com/gitlab-org/charts/gitlab/blob/master/charts/nginx/index.md)